 The program supports Section VI of the American Conference on Graduate Medical Education (ACGME) Common Program Requirements.
 The requirements emphasize that all physicians share responsibility for promoting patient safety and enhancing quality of patient care.
 As a result, Graduate medical education training programs must prepare residents to provide clinical care with continuous focus on the safety, individual needs, and humanity of their patients.

-Quality Improvement (QI) involves systematic and continuous actions that lead to measurable improvement in health care services and the well-being of targeted patient populations.
+Quality Improvement involves systematic and continuous actions that lead to measurable improvement in health care services and the well-being of targeted patient populations.
 To make improvements, organizations need to understand their own delivery system and key processes.
 The Michigan Summit on Quality Improvement & Patient Safety is designed to focus on the initial steps of quality improvement by highlighting the importance of residents and fellows in the process of identifying areas of improvement.
-This Summit further aids health care systems by providing the tools to effectively study the targeted areas of improvement.
+This program further aids health care systems by providing the tools to effectively study the targeted areas of improvement.

-The Michigan Summit on Quality Improvement and Patient Safety includes:
+The Michigan Summit on Quality Improvement & Patient Safety is a statewide collaboration between: